-In order to gain maximum exposure to the English-speaking world, new issues appear on the 1st of each month at 10:00 a.m.
-CDT/ 4:00 p.m.
+In order to gain maximum exposure to the English-speaking world, new issues appear daily (generally) at 10:00 a.m.
+CDT (US)/ 4:00 p.m.
 BST/ 8:30: p.m.
 IST/ 1:00 a.m.
 AEST.
 This daily issue usually consists of a short story and/or poem.

 There is no pay for any submission at this time.
 All rights remain with the author.

 There is no submission fee or submission period.

-Use email@example.com to query and to submit.
-Everything must be submitted by e-mail either in the body of the e-mail or a Word document (.doc or .docx).
+Submit everything by e-mail either in the body of the e-mail or a Word document (.doc or .docx).

 I reserve the editorial rights necessary to make minor changes needed for clarity (such as to correct typos and misspellings).
 I will never make revisions or major edits.
 It’s much simpler and easier to just reject the work or ask for a rewrite.

-Do not send fan fiction.
+Do not submit fan fiction.

 Keep profanity to a minimum.
 I would like to reach as large an audience as possible.